Frank Acheampong: International career

 In August 2012, Acheampong was called up to Ghana national team for the international friendly match against China PR in Xi'an.
 He made his debut in the starting lineup while Ghana drew 1–1 with China on 15 August.

 On 23 September 2012, he was made the captain of the Ghana U-20's.
 In a match against Morocco U-20 in 2013 African Youth Championship qualification, he scored twice as the Ghana U-20's won the match 4–1.

 On 10 September 2013, Acheampong scored his first international goal for Ghana against Japan in a friendly match.

+Personal life

+Frank Opoku Acheampong married his girlfriend Momie on 15 December 2019 at Peduase Valley.